 Phases:

-- Phase II (R42): Normally provided for two years/$1,000,000, which includes direct cost, F&A/indirect cost, and fee.
+- Phase II (R42): The total budget, including direct cost, facilities and administrative cost (F&A/indirect), and fee, varies each year and is published in the award information section of the funding opportunities.
 The F&A/indirect cost maximum is 40% or current negotiated rate.
 The applicant may negotiate with NIH.

 A reasonable fee, not to exceed 7% of total costs (direct and indirect) for each Phase (I and II) of the project, can be requested solely to small business concerns receiving awards under the STTR program.